Underline007/TaskManagermentWebAPI/README.md

 # TaskManagermentWebAPI

-Using Core Web API to managerment tasks
+Using Core Web API to manage tasks

-Handle some exception could be happen
+Handle some exception that could be happen